CATHEDRAL NOTES, NEWS AND EVENTS

 We extend a warm welcome to all visitors.
 A nursery is available and Children's chapel for ages 3-8 is held in the Chapel.
 Please join us after the service for a time of hospitality in the Chapter House.

-Charles Van Antwerp
+Bragg Van Antwerp